kparkins/bookmark.ai/README.md

-# Text Embedding Generator - React Chrome Extension
+# bookmark.ai - React Chrome Extension

-A Chrome extension that generates text embeddings **locally** using Transformers.js with a modern React UI.
+A Chrome extension that generates text embeddings **locally** using Transformers.js with a modern React UI for your browser bookmarks and makes them searchable.

 **✨ Now following Chrome Extension best practices!**